Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Bia ynicki--Birula decompositions for actions on compact, complex K ahler manifolds

 and by the group action properties, both must lie in the fixed-point subset $X^0$.
 This yields two $\CC^*$-invariant decompositions of $X$, called the plus and minus decompositions as in Definition \ref{maindefn:BB_decomposition_complex_manifold}, with

 where, as in \eqref{eq:Complex_manifold_Xalpha_plus_minus_submanifolds},

-These decompositions were first obtained for smooth algebraic varieties by Bia{\l}ynicki--Birula (see Section \ref{subsec:BB_decomposition_algebraic_variety_scheme}) and subsequently shown to exist for compact complex K\"ahler manifolds by Carrell and Sommese \cite{Carrell_Sommese_1978ms} and Fujiki \cite{Fujiki_1979}.
-The properties of the decomposition are given by the following analogue of Bia{\l}ynicki--Birula \cite[Theorem 4.1, p.
-492]{Bialynicki_1973} when $X$ is a smooth algebraic variety.
+These decompositions were first obtained for smooth algebraic varieties by Bia{\l}ynicki--Birula (see Section \ref{sec:BB_decomposition_algebraic_variety_scheme}) and subsequently shown to exist for compact, complex K\"ahler manifolds by Carrell and Sommese \cite{Carrell_Sommese_1978ms} and Fujiki \cite{Fujiki_1979}.
+The properties of the decomposition are given by the following analogue of Theorem \ref{thm:Milne_13-47} when $X$ is a smooth algebraic variety.

 \begin{thm}[Bia{\l}ynicki--Birula decomposition for a holomorphic $\CC^*$ action on a compact, complex K\"ahler manifold] (See Carrell and Sommese \cite[Proposition II, p.
 55]{Carrell_Sommese_1978ms} and Fujiki \cite[Lemma 2.1, p.
 803, and Theorem 2.2, p.
 805]{Fujiki_1979}.)
 Let $X$ be a compact, complex K\"ahler manifold.
-If $\rho:\CC^*\times X \to X$ is a holomorphic $\CC^*$ action with at least one fixed point, then $X$ has plus and minus Bia{\l}ynicki--Birula decompositions in the sense of Definition \ref{maindefn:BB_decomposition_complex_manifold} with finitely many components $X_\alpha^\pm$ as in \eqref{eq:Complex_manifold_Xalpha_plus_minus_submanifolds} for $\alpha\in\{1,\ldots,r\}$.
+If $\CC^*\times X \to X$ is a holomorphic $\CC^*$ action with at least one fixed point, then $X$ has plus and minus Bia{\l}ynicki--Birula decompositions in the sense of Definition \ref{maindefn:BB_decomposition_complex_manifold} with finitely many components $X_\alpha^\pm$ as in \eqref{eq:Complex_manifold_Xalpha_plus_minus_submanifolds} for $\alpha\in\{1,\ldots,r\}$.
 Moreover, there is exactly one component $X_1^0$ (respectively, $X_r^0$) called the \emph{source} (respectively, the \emph{sink}) such that $TX\restriction X_1^0 = TX_1^0\oplus N_{X_1^0/X}^+$ (respectively, $TX\restriction X_r^0 = TX_r^0\oplus N_{X_r^0/X}^-$). \end{thm}

 Yang \cite[Theorem 4.12, p.
 92]{Yang_2008} proves a version of Theorem \ref{thm:Bialynicki-Birula_decomposition_compact_complex_Kaehler_manifold} for holomorphic $\CC^*$ actions on complex K\"ahler manifolds that are not necessarily compact but where the circle action $S^1\times X\to X$ induced by the restriction of the $\CC^*$ action to $S^1\subset \CC^*$ has a Hamiltonian function that is proper and bounded below and the number of connected components of $X^{\CC^*}$ is finite.